top of this pagesite menu here

 Works of Tamagawa ware

-All of the Tamagawa-yaki that remains in the Enomoto family today are Raku ware ( ) in, Matcha tea bowl ( ) , Incense holder ( ) , pitcher, small plate, stamp, prototype, Box ( ) There are many wooden bowls, and wooden bellows.
-Matcha tea bowls are the most numerous and are the core of his posthumous works.
-Among them, the Jakago and Fabric bleaching ( ) Shino pattern Iron painting ( ) The tea bowl (the center piece in the photo on the left above) is a representative example of this excellent work.
+All of the Tamagawa-yaki that remains in the Enomoto family today are Raku ware ( ) in, Matcha tea bowl ( ) , Incense holder ( ) , pitcher, small plate, stamp, prototype, Box ( ) There are many matcha tea bowls, and they are the most numerous and are the core of his posthumous works.
+Fabric bleaching ( ) Shino pattern Iron painting ( ) The tea bowl (the center piece in the photo on the left above) is a representative example of this excellent work.
 Chinese bellflower ( ) The most representative are the shaped ones.
-Celadon ( ) This is a work of art.
+Celadon ( ) This is a work of the wind.
 Also, a turtle-shaped incense container and Gosu ( ) There are also incense containers with painted circles.
 Other items include cranes, pine trees, and other items that were used to create the works.
-Arabesque pattern ( ) These prototypes and works were used in the kilns that produced them.
+Arabesque pattern ( ) These were used in the kilns that produced the prototypes and works.
 Box ( ) and wooden bellows.

 Tamagawa-yaki that was exported overseas is also known.
 It was brought back to America by Dr. E.S.
 Morse, who is known for laying the foundations of modern archaeology, and five pieces of Tamagawa-yaki are currently stored in the Boston Museum of Fine Arts.
 Looking at the collection catalog, one large lion-shaped incense burner, two matcha tea bowls, and two incense containers are listed.